RAINAVINAYAK16/PrediCAT/README.md

 # PrediCAT
-A product created for Caterpillar Hackathon "Code-4-Thon" - //Description to be added later
+A product created for Caterpillar Hackathon "Code-A-Thon" - //Description to be added later